Talents Assistant Blog

 Total levels of CO2 (bicarbonate) rise in metabolic alkalosis and a decrease in metabolic acidosis.
 Assessment of respiratory acid/base disorders is less useful.

-Hypoalbuminemia, parturient paresis, oxalate toxicity, chronic renal impairment (secondary renal hyperparathyroidism), acute pancreatitis (often), parathyroid gland surgery, and idiopathic (autoimmune) hypoparathyroidism decreases as a consequences.
+Hypoalbuminemia, parturient paresis, oxalate toxicity, chronic renal impairment (secondary renal hyperparathyroidism), acute pancreatitis (often), parathyroid gland surgery, and idiopathic (autoimmune) hypoparathyroidism decreases as a consequence.

 Niveau of phosphate rises due to renal dysfunction (secondary hyperparathyroidism).
 Decreases are seen in some downer cows, and horses, and small animals as part of the stress cycle.